edurant/edurant.github.io/advising/msml.md

 All courses will be offered online (fully virtual or in classroom with technology enabling remote participation).
 Nearly all courses will be synchronous.
 The 4 classes that are part of graduate certificates (see track below) will be offered in the evening.

-The program and course information for the 2023-2024 graduate catalog (plus the undergraduate catalog) were approved early in 2022 and will be published by MSOE in early January, 2023.
+The program and course information for the 2023-2024 graduate catalog (plus the undergraduate catalog) were approved early in 2022 and will be published by MSOE on January 6, 2023.

 Students who were in the 2021-22 cohort of our applied ML graduate certificate, upon which the core classes in the MS ML are based, were generally working full-time and said that it was better for them to take 1 course at a time instead of 2.
 So, for the master's degree, that would translate to 3+ years depending on how many summer classes are taken.
 The program could be done in 2 years or a bit less if someone took 2 courses at a time.